 - Posters must be submitted electronically, in PDF or JPG format.

-- Hand-drawn posters must be scanned and submitted.
+- Hand-drawn posters must be scanned and submitted electronically.

 - Entry and release forms must be submitted with each entry.

 - Posters will be printed or electronically displayed, in color, for judging.
 The Youth Transportation Safety Program is not responsible for the quality of print.
-Electronic files will be printed as is.
+Electronic files will be printed as received.

 VIDEO SPECS